anupama12sg/celo_micro-lending/README.md

 }
 ```

-The `withdraw` function allows a user to withdraw funds from their balance in the microlending platform.
+The `withdrawpattern` function allows a user to withdraw funds from their balance in the microlending platform.
 The function takes a `uint256` parameter `amount` which represents the amount of funds the user wishes to withdraw.

 The first line of the function contains a `require` statement that checks if the amount is greater than 0.
 If the `amount` is not greater than 0, the function will revert with the error message "Withdraw amount must be greater than zero".